WoffordCollege/COSC410-HelloWorld-tmp/README.md

   `java -jar build/libs/<name>.jar`
   from the project root.

-After you run `gradlew cucumberTest`, a `reports/cucumberTest` directory will be created in the `build` directory.
-This will contain the reports for the Cucumber acceptance tests.
+After you run `gradlew runrobot`, a `reports/robot` directory will be created in the `build` directory.
+This will contain the reports for the acceptance tests.

-`build/reports/cucumberTest/overview-features.html`
+`build/reports/robot/report.html`
-: This file holds the Cucumber acceptance test results.
+: This file holds the Robot Framework acceptance test results.

 After you run `gradlew jacocoTestReport`, a `reports/jacoco/test/html` directory will be created in the `build` directory.
 This will contain the reports for the